-Community Facilities:
+13. Community Facilities:

-Stone has a lively community life with a wide range of facilities and assets in the town including Walton Community Centre and the recently opened community Fire Station located on the A34 in Walton.

-Stone Town Council leases the Frank Jordan Community Centre, which is on Lichfield Street at the bottom of the High Street, and this is regularly used by community groups and organisations such as Stone Community Hub and the Endeavour Youth Club.
-Stone Railway Station, a transport hub in the town, was built in 1848 and designed in the typical North Staffordshire neo-Tudor style by H.A Hunt.
+- 13.1 Stone has a lively community life with a wide range of facilities and assets in the town including Walton Community Centre and the recently opened community Fire Station located on the A34 in Walton. - 13.2 Stone Town Council leases the Frank Jordan Community Centre, which is on Lichfield Street at the bottom of the High Street, and this is regularly used by community groups and organisations such as Stone Community Hub and the Endeavour Youth Club. - 13.3 Stone Railway Station, a transport hub in the town, was built in 1848 and designed in the typical North Staffordshire neo-Tudor style by H.A Hunt.
 The station, a Grade II listed building renovated by Stone Town Council in 2004, now offers community rooms and meeting spaces.
 This is situated off Station Road in Stone with free parking.

-In the centre of town there are a number of coffee shops, restaurants, public houses and cafés.

-The Crown Hotel is situated in the centre of the High Street, and is a Grade II listed building.
-It became a hotel in 1834 and is still trading today.

-Westbridge Park is in the centre of Stone with a large grassed area to the right hand side and a fitness centre on the left, run by Stafford Borough Council.
-Westbridge Park takes its name from Westbridge House which once stood where the children's play area is today.

-Stonefield Park is situated at the top end of Stone off Field Terrace.
-The park has a newly refurbished children's area, tennis courts and a bowling green along with well stocked flower beds.

-Stone Common Plot is a unique area of pasture and woodland managed by a group of Trustees representing the Town of Stone and the surrounding Rural Parishes.
+- 13.4 In the centre of town there are a number of coffee shops, restaurants, public houses and cafés. - 13.5 The Crown Hotel is situated in the centre of the High Street, and is a Grade II listed building.
+It became a hotel in 1834 and is still trading today. - 13.6 Westbridge Park is in the centre of Stone with a large grassed area to the right hand side and a fitness centre on the left, run by a not for profit organisation.
+Westbridge Park takes its name from Westbridge House which once stood where the children's play area is today. - 13.7 Stonefield Park is situated at the top end of Stone off Field Terrace.
+The park has a newly refurbished children's area, tennis courts and a bowling green along with well stocked flower beds. - 13.8 Stone Common Plot is a unique area of pasture and woodland managed by a group of Trustees representing the Town of Stone and the surrounding Rural Parishes.
 It is managed to meet the strict requirements of the Natural England higher-level stewardship scheme.
 This is to help protect the pasture, which abounds with historic features, a unique hay meadow, ancient hedgerows and extensive woodland, each of these hosting and supporting an extensive array of flora and fauna.
 As part of the management Stone Common Plot offers up to 20 hectares of summer grazing land, managed by the Charitable Trust.

-Culture:
+14. Culture: